AdoriZahard/hi3er/docs/index.md

 Late | AE | BR

 !!! note
-    BKE is only for the purposes of filling Heimdall's Heavy Trauma Bar, forcefully ending his Red Mode.
+    Pardo doesn't really need anyone else honestly.
+If you're downscaling, you can bring BK for Heimdall.
+If not, then she can easily bruteforce through Heimdall's Red Mode.

 ####<p align="center">Elysia - Signet of ■■</p>

 Signet | Priority
 ------|:----:
-**Blessing of Phantasma**: Metaton Furball deals 180% more Ice DMG.
-Runaway state lasts 5s longer | 1st **Blessing of the Tailpiece**: Combo ATK deals 80% more Total DMG.
-When Combo ATK hits, reduces Megaton Furball's CD by 2s (CD: 5s) | **Start (Depends)**
-**Blessing of Cat's Eyes**: In Runaway state, using Combo ATK/Paw Barrage/Predation increases Total DMG by 10%.
-It stacks 5 times, and exiting Runaway state removes all stacks | **Start (Depends)**
 **Blessing of Hidden Claws**: When Combo ATK/Paw Barrage/Predation hits, the target drops 5 Shiny Silvers.
 It has 5 charges, which reset every floor (unaffected by other effects).
 It also increases Ice DMG by 45% for 10s.
 Triggering it again resets the duration | **Start**
+**Blessing of Cat's Eyes**: In Runaway state, using Combo ATK/Paw Barrage/Predation increases Total DMG by 10%.
+It stacks 5 times, and exiting Runaway state removes all stacks | **Start (Depends)**
+**Blessing of the Tailpiece**: Combo ATK deals 80% more Total DMG.
+When Combo ATK hits, reduces Megaton Furball's CD by 2s (CD: 5s) | **Start (Depends)**
-**Blessing of Nighteye**: Paw Barrage/Predation deals 100% more Total DMG.
+**Blessing of Phantasma**: Metaton Furball deals 180% more Ice DMG.
+Runaway state lasts 5s longer | 1st **Blessing of Nighteye**: Paw Barrage/Predation deals 100% more Total DMG.
 Using Combo ATK reduces Paw Barrage's CD by 2s | No

 !!! note